 A note with existing children will not be bequeathed children, even if an applied prototype is set to do so.
 This is because the bequeathal notion was for implementing data structures rather than as some form of stamp to add additional children.

-Do ensure that none of the bequeathed descendants are actual prototypes, i.e. all prototypes used in the bequeathal should be direct children of the /Prototypes container.
+Therefore, do ensure that none of the bequeathed descendants are actual prototypes, i.e. all prototypes used in the bequeathal should be direct children of the /Prototypes container.
 If any of them need to be prototype-based, create separate prototypes and store these outside the bequeathing prototype container.
 Thus if prototype A has child AB and grandchild ABC, then if either both AB and ABC are prototyped, their bequeathed copies are non-prototype copies of AB or ABC.
 Instead, if AB and ABC are based on prototypes, then the bequeathed notes inherit their source note's prototype (i.e. achieving the original desired aim).

 Agent prototypes can bequeath any adornments saved within them, including image adornments.